All Products

 5. In the Connection Information section, click Configuration Management.

-6. In the Configuration Management dialog box, perform the following operations:
+6. In the Configuration Management dialog box:

 1. In the Resource Configuration section, select the target column store read-only instance from the Available Instances list and move it to the Selected Instances list.